Label: IZERVAY- avacincaptad pegol injection

 Studies to evaluate the effect of avacincaptad pegol on male or female fertility in animals have not been performed.

-In each study, over a 12-month period, there was a statistically significant reduction of the rate of GA growth (0.10 mm/year; p<0.01 in GATHER1 and 0.05 mm/year; p<0.01 in GATHER2 with square root transformed data) in patients treated with IZERVAY compared to sham.
-The observed results are shown in Table 2, Figure 1, and Figure 2 below.
+In GATHER1, patients were treated with either IZERVAY or sham monthly for 18 months.
+In the primary analysis for GATHER1, the mean rate of GA growth (slope) from baseline to Month 12, measured by Fundus Autofluorescence (FAF), was evaluated at 3 time points: baseline, Month 6, and Month 12.
+Over a 12-month period, there was a statistically significant reduction of the rate of GA growth (0.10 mm/year; p<0.01 with square root transformed data) in patients treated with IZERVAY compared to sham.
+The observed results are shown in Table 2 and Figure 1 below.

 (MMRM Analysis)